emberjs/data/CONTRIBUTING.md

 - PRs will automatically run an extensive set of test scenarios for your work
 - `ember-data` is an `ember-addon` and uses `ember-cli`.
-To run tests locally use `yarn test` or `yarn test --serve`.
+To run tests locally use `pnpm test` or `pnpm test --serve`.
 For additional test commands see the list of commands in [./package.json](./package.json)

 #### Commit Tagging